imaicom/GRBL-28byj-48/README.md

 This is a modified fork from ruizivo/GRBL-28byj-48-Servo.
 This modification implements all 3-axises XYZ to a 28BYJ-48 stepper motor.

 The motors (28byj-48) are connected to a controller card (Arduino UNO) that uses the chip ULN2003.
-This board is connected to pins A0, A1, A2, A3 for the Y-Axis(IN1->IN4),  2, 3,4,5 Digital pins to the X-Axis(IN4->IN1), and 8,9,12,13 to the Z-Axis(IN4->IN1).
+This board is connected to pins.

+  X-Axis:
+    IN1 D5
+    IN2 D4
+    IN3 D3
+    IN4 D2

+  Y-Axis:
+    IN1 A0
+    IN2 A1
+    IN3 A2
+    IN4 A3

+  Z-Axis:
+    IN1 D13
+    IN2 D12
+    IN3 D9
+    IN4 D8

 This work was derived from:
 See https://github.com/ruizivo/GRBL-28byj-48-Servo